 Four keys to better measure call center CX

 Customer support call centers continue to be one of the most influential customer experience (CX) touch points in your customers’ journey.
 Designing and executing customer experience call center CX feedback systems should be one of the highest priorities in any enterprise CEM solution.
-Unfortunately, for many brands a one-size-fits-all methodology has been used to develop survey and feedback systems to interview call center CX is driven by CX survey and feedback systemscustomers about their experience following call center interactions.
+Unfortunately, for many brands a one-size-fits-all methodology has been used to develop survey and feedback systems to interview customers about their experience following call center interactions.
 Our experience suggests that the survey methodology and system design needs to align to the unique aspects of customer care call center management.

 Here is a list of four key considerations to keep in mind when designing call center survey feedback systems: